Peer Helpers PLUS Program

 Download our Peer Helpers PLUS brochure for more information.

 When a young person is seeking help, validation, or guidance, they will likely reach out to their peers for support long before turning to an adult.
 The Peer Helpers PLUS program uses its 2 components, prevention and support, to prepare and empower our youth to advocate for one another, so they can continue to make a positive impact on each other.

 Peer Helpers offer their fellow students encouragement and assistance with the emotional, societal, behavioral, and educational challenges that they face in day-to-day life.

 They serve as tutors, mentors, mediators, and advocates for their peers.
 They also assist new students in transitioning between schools and communities.

-Peer Helpers provides role models and assistance to children who may not have either at home.
+Peer Helpers serve as role models and assistants to youth who may not have either at home.
 Peer Helpers can fill the void for students who need time and attention to help guide them through their education.

 Click the image to view a larger version.

 Experienced Coordinators will have a one-day Annual Workshop to reflect on the previous year, learn about new program enhancements, and plan for the new school year.